 6G7.
-Collegiate Mountain Bike Team Relay may be defined by each conference within the following parameters:
+Collegiate Mountain Bike/Cyclo-cross Team Relay (a) The event is generally defined by each conference within the following parameters:

-- (i)Each team shall consist of at least one woman and one man - one man (ii)The maximum number of riders per team is four. - (iii)The race features a mass start on a circuit with lap times of at least 3 minutes, or if lap times are shorter, a minimum of two laps required between rider exchanges.
-Only one representative from each relay team shall be on course at a time. - 6G8.
-Super D For the purposes of points allocations and rider categories, Super D may be classified as endurance or gravity at the discretion of each conference director.
-Super D races do not count as qualifying races for downhill or gated gravity races at USA Cycling Collegiate Mountain Bike National Championships. - 6G9.
-Combined Categories At the discretion of the conference director and USA Cycling, collegiate categories may be combined with other categories on an open or invitational basis (e.g. high school categories, P/1/2/3/Collegiate A, etc)
+- (i) Each team shall consist of at least one woman and one man - (ii) The maximum number of riders per team is four. - (iii) The race features a mass start on a circuit with lap times of at least 3 minutes, or if lap times are shorter, a minimum of two laps required between rider exchanges.
+Only one representative from each relay team shall be on course at a time. - (b) The championship format of the team relay, as it is held at the national championships, has the following additional characteristics: - (i) Team may not enter more than two men or two women in the race.